bolderbrush10/SearchlightAssault/programmer-notes.md

 -- Nah.
 Honestly, imagine what the actual game devs would do.
 There'd just be ONE version of a turret.
 So don't be like this.

+-- Use the new decorations thing to spawn in crap around the boostable radius -- spawn_decorations() Triggers spawn_decoration actions defined in the entity prototype or does nothing if entity is not "turret" or "unit-spawner".
+-- We should probably make it an option in the mod to disable this...
+-- Considering that the spawned_decorations are basically permanent (unless we clean them up ourselves on turret death?)
+-- it's probably more sensible to not do this.

 ## TODO's